PhilWa/precision-LLMs-for-bio-research/README.md

 - Automatic paper proposal
 - Add context: Give to get approach

+Next:
+- Knowledge graph: Dyanically connect Metabolites with Pathways and Proteins for groups of model organisms
+- Add larger context via text upload OR linking

 Stay posted for more :-)

 For more info reach out to: philipp.warmer@gmail.com, leave an issue here on git or ping me on [Linkedin](https://www.linkedin.com/in/philippwarmer/)